What is secondary glazing?

 You can improve insulation in your home with various types of secondary glazing.
 Firstly, there is metal casing, where a metal frame is fixed to your existing window frame with a pane of glass within.
 Then there are wooden or PVC frames holding a glass pane.
-Finally you have magnetic secondary glazing, where strong magnets hold a pane of some type of plastic sheeting against your existing window frame.
+Finally you have magnetic secondary glazing.
+In this case you have strong magnets which hold a pane plastic sheeting against your existing window frame.

 Secondary Glazing – is it the right choice for you?

 It’s the winter and your house feels cold.
-Despite modern heating, the single-glazed windows in place just aren’t good enough these days and you’re wondering what you could do about them…
+Despite modern heating, your single-glazed windows just aren’t good enough.

-Secondary glazing can be an excellent solution with so much heat being lost through poorly fitted, single-glazed window panes.
-Sometimes you might not be permitted to add double glazing, such as in the case of listed buildings.
-Sometimes it might just not be within your budget at the moment.
-Not only are there a variety of materials with which you can improve your window insulation, there are also a variety of methods and you can choose the best fit for you and your windows.
+Secondary glazing can be an excellent solution!
+Helping to stop heat and energy being lost through poorly fitted, single-glazed window panes.
+Perhaps you are not permitted to add double glazing as is often the case with listed buildings.
+Also it might just not be within your budget at the moment to replace your windows.
+Not only are there a variety of materials with which you can improve your window insulation, there are also a variety of methods and you can choose the best fit for your home and your budget.

-With secondary glazing alone, thermal insulation can be improved by 63%, which is actually more efficient than double glazing at 61%.
-The gap between the panes of secondary glazing can also make a massive reduction in noise transmission, as the empty space acts as a sound baffle.
-As a general rule, the bigger the gap, the more noise is reduced.
+With secondary glazing alone, thermal insulation can be improved by 63%.
+This is actually more efficient than double glazing at 61%.
+The gap between the pane of secondary glazing and your glass can also make a massive reduction in noise transmission.
+Indeed this empty space acts as an effective sound baffle and, as a general rule, the bigger the gap, the more noise is reduced.

 Why choose Ecoease secondary glazing?

-At Ecoease, we use PET plastic as our glazing material of choice, for several reasons.
+At Ecoease, we use PET sheets as our glazing material of choice, for several reasons.
 Firstly, it is a warm material and is excellent at reducing condensation issues.
-Secondly, it is fire-retardant, flexible and hard-wearing.
-Finally, PET is a very affordable material, meaning even if your budget isn’t huge, you can still improve the warmth of your home even if just one window at a time.
+Secondly, it is extremely fire-retardant, flexible and hard-wearing.
+Finally, PET is a very affordable material.
+This means that even if your budget isn’t huge, you can still improve the warmth of your home even if just one window at a time.
 For example, a fully-made-up window panel for a window measuring 1m x 1m would cost just £115.